timothepearce/laravel-time-series-docs/docs/quickstart.md

 That's it!
 Every time a `User` is created, a projection containing the `user_count` value will be created (or updated) as well.

+You get it, you can store anything you want in your projection and bind it to any Model events you're interested in!

 ## Seed some data

 For the purpose of this example, we will generate fake data with Tinker: